 Where share options are awarded to employees, the fair value of the options at the date of grant is charged to the consolidated statement of comprehensive income over the vesting period.
 Non-market vesting conditions are taken into account by adjusting the number of equity instruments expected to vest at each balance sheet date so that, ultimately, the cumulative amount recognised over the vesting period is based on the number of options that actually vest.
-Non-vesting conditions are satisfied.
+Non-vesting conditions and market vesting conditions are factored into the fair value of the options granted.
 As long as all other vesting conditions are satisfied, a charge is made irrespective of whether the market vesting conditions are satisfied.
 The cumulative expense is not adjusted for failure to achieve a market vesting condition or where a non-vesting condition is not satisfied.